 Much of the credit is given to Amazon’s and focus.
 With a comprehensive business model, strong logistics and first priority on customer satisfaction, which are some of its biggest strengths (very distinctly covered in the SWOT analysis of Amazon) this online shopping platform lies much ahead of its competitors leaving top-notch retailers like Walmart and Alibaba behind.

 The Amazon application designed with personalized tools has enabled the customers to indulge in easy online shopping.
-The consumer history allows the customer to reselect certain products purchased in the past by keeping records of their choices.
+Consumer history allows the customer to reselect certain products purchased in the past by keeping records of their choices.
 The grand combo offers on many items is a huge attraction for many middle and upper-middle-class customers who harp on affordability.
-Its customer-centric initiatives, huge selection of brands and efficient delivery networks enhanced their customer loyalty as well as profit margins.
+Its customer-centric initiatives, a huge selection of brands and efficient delivery networks enhanced their customer loyalty as well as profit margins.

 With the launch of the Amazon Web Services in 2002 which enabled online video streaming service, Amazon created history by allowing individuals and companies to rent computing resources over the internet.
-Services like the S3 and the EC2 launched by AWS is also used by Amazon.com’s biggest rival Netflix.
+Services like the S3 and the EC2 launched by AWS is also used by Amazon’s biggest rival Netflix.

 Amazon Web Services maintains its position as the king of cloud infrastructure.
 With its broadest range of use cases like e-business hosting, general business application, Amazon has a vast range of extensive network of partners offering professional services such as data center migration.
 AWS is a favorite among the consumers with its reasonable pricing and does enjoy first mover’s advantage in the cloud space with significant market share.